SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 <br>
 ### Growth/Next Steps <a name="overview-growth"></a>

 Although other modelling approaches could be tested (e.g., XGBoost, LightGBM) to see if even more predictive accuracy could be gained, our model already performs well.
 More value may now come from understanding the nature of the key features of our model.
-For example, initial analysis suggests that a customer's distance from the store is a strong predictor of their loyalty, so we might seek to collect data on the direction of that distance to better understand loyalty in relation to nearby competitors.
+For example, a cursory analysis suggests that a customer's distance from the store is the strongest predictor of their loyalty, so we might seek to collect data on the direction of that distance to better understand loyalty in relation to nearby competitors.

 <br>
 <br>